 The open terrain of the refuge provides a great opportunity for hiking but trails are not clearly defined.
 Hiking into remote areas provides better opportunities to spot wildlife and enjoy the beautiful scenery of the vast and rugged landscape.

 Wildlife Viewing and Photography

 Wildlife watching in its natural environment is a great adventure and rewarding activity.
-Deer, wild horse or mustang, pronghorn antelope, wild burro, sage-grouse, pygmy rabbit, waterfowl and other desert creatures.
-The best time to encounter animals is the early mornings and late evening, when they are more active.
-Good-quality spotting scopes or binoculars are incredibly useful for observing wildlife at a distance across the great expanses of the desert.
+Deer, wild horse or mustang, pronghorn antelope, wild burro, sage-grouse, pygmy rabbit, waterfowl, and other desert creatures.
+The best time to encounter animals is the early mornings and late evening when they are more active.
+Good-quality spotting scope or binoculars are incredibly useful for observing wildlife at a distance across the great expanse of the desert.

 Virgin Valley is known for a variety of opals including the black fire opal and prized black opal.
-A maximum of seven pounds of rocks may be collected per day for personal use only, except in the Virgin Valley Mining District (covers 67,000 acres of refuge lands).
+A maximum of seven pounds of rocks may be collected per day for personal use only, except in the Virgin Valley Mining District which covers 67,000 acres of refuge lands.
 Surface collecting only, no digging.
 Removing artifacts, arrowheads, petroglyphs, and plants is prohibited.

-Note.
-Fire opal is famous for many hues, with the unique brilliant fire.
-A fee site, Royal Peacock Opal mine is located eight miles from the Virgin Valley Hot Springs.
+Note: Fire opal is famous for its many hues, with the unique brilliant fire.
+A fee site, the Royal Peacock Opal mine is located eight miles from the Virgin Valley Hot Springs.

 Other Soaking Opportunities

 Soaking is available in the much hotter Bog Hot Springs, 23 miles west.

 Also, check Dyke Hot Springs that can be found 63 miles southeast.